Diary of the Dead poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Diary of the Dead against these established plot points, we can identify how George A. Romero utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Diary of the Dead within the horror genre.

 George A. Romero's Structural Approach